k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/03_Invoking_a_web_service.md

 1. Right click the **Web Service**, select **Invoke Web Service** and then the **preferred environment** which can be either the Fabric server name or Local Fabric (debug).

    Swagger is prompted and the invoked Web Service is expanded.
-Note that since the defined **Verb** for the Web Service included all options: GET, POST, PUT and DELETE, All of these options are available.
+Note that since the defined **Verb** for the Web Service included all GET, POST, PUT and DELETE options, they are all available.
 The GET (default) option is expanded.
 3. Click **Try it out**, set the **i_id** to **82** and execute.
    What is the response?
 Failed to authorize.
    Why?
 The Web Service is requiring a token for authentication.